madhesh-tech/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
 ```
 Name : Madhesh I
 Reg No : 212224220055
-Department : IT
-Date : 30.04.2025
 ```
+#  Mean and variance of a discrete  distribution
 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution